How to run a clean install of macOS Sierra

 - Hit the Enter key.

-Also, you can follow the instructions from an Apple article on how to create bootable installer.
+Also, you can follow the instructions from an Apple article on how to create a bootable installer:

-3. Restart your Mac while holding the Option key or Cmd+R. Make sure to keep it pressed!
+- Restart your Mac while holding the Option key or Command+R. Make sure to keep it pressed.

-5. Use the arrow keys to choose your USB drive with macOS Sierra installer.
+- Use the arrow keys to choose your USB drive with the macOS Sierra installer.
 Press Enter.

-9. Near the center of the window, select the Format drop-down list and select Mac OS X Extended (Journaled) type.
+- Near the center of the window, select the Format drop-down list and choose Mac OS X Extended (Journaled) type.

-Follow these Sierra install instructions and enjoy your newly clean-installed macOS Sierra.
+Follow these Sierra installation instructions and enjoy your newly clean-installed macOS Sierra.